DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

 **DATASET**

 Dataset used in this study are from NCIB and they are available in the following Gurjit S. Randhawa GitHub repositories:

+We will test our approach with 2 datasets: <br>

+        (1) Birds-Fish-Mammals

 https://github.com/grandhawa/MLDSP/tree/master/DataBase/Birds-Fish-Mammals

+        (2) Fungis: Basidiomycota (only 30 genomes), Pezizomycotina, Saccharomycotina

 https://github.com/grandhawa/MLDSP/tree/master/DataBase/Fungi